 My favorite potato soup recipe follows.
-This is an older post (first published 2/7/12) that I like to pull out whenever someone asks me for leftover ham recipes, or when it gets cold outside and only potato soup will do.
+This is a post that I like to pull out whenever someone asks me for leftover ham recipes, or when it gets cold outside and only potato soup will do.

 Not long ago, I found a great deal on whole hams at Dillons.
 I debated whether to buy such a huge ham, but at just over a dollar a pound it was a great deal.
 Then I noticed a sticker on the ham that says Dillons will cut and wrap it free!
 Here’s what the helpful meat-department employee brought out to me:

 He even double-wrapped them so that they could go straight to the freezer.